Content Optimization in 2020 – Optimizing Your Content for SEO

 If you’re worried about ranking highly, don’t worry, that’s where content optimization comes in!

-2. Inform your visitors
+2. Inform your visitors with your optimized content

 Another goal of content optimization is to inform your visitors.